alexsanant/laravel9_client_api_dogs/README.md

 /breeds (to display existing dog breeds.
 /dogs/{dog breed} to get all dogs belonging to the breed passed by parameter to the endpoint.

+In following commits will be made a layout of the front to show the images of the dogs belonging to the breedIn subsequent commits will be made a layout of the front to show the images of the dogs belonging to the breed introduced.